turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Run `bundle install` to install the dependencies.

+#### Unit Testing `Rating`

-We'll add a separate test for the Rating.
-Since the Rating class will live in `lib/opinions/rating.rb` we'll put the test in `test/opinions/rating_test.rb`.
+We'll add a separate tests for the `Rating` class.
+Since the code will live in `lib/opinions/rating.rb` we'll put the test in `test/opinions/rating_test.rb`.

 We won't test anything fancy yet.
-If our test manages to load a new Rating class, even if it doesn't save it, it means that:
+If our test manages to load a new `Rating` class, even if it doesn't save it, it means that:

 * the active record gem is being required